 3. Clinical Testing of Sensory Interaction and Balance

 4. RightEye visual Tracking Testing (Volitional Movements)

-This is followed by therapeutic trial.
+This is followed by a therapeutic trial.
 This means a possible treatment is used, and then you are retested immediately to see if it will work.

 What Types of Treatments are Used?

 Nerve cells need fuel and stimulation to thrive.
 Treatment is aimed at providing fuel and stimulation through activities that have been shown, either scientific research or past case studies, to stimulate nerve cells.
-This may include: Cold Laser of specific frequency, Specific Manual Therapy to Joints, Balance Activities, Specific Head-Eye Exercises, Physical Exercises, ND-Guided Nutritional Modifications (Neuro-metabolic approach), Breathing Exercises, Sensory-motor Neural Integrator System.
-Care is very safe, closely monitored and often fun!
+This may include Cold Laser of specific frequency, Specific Manual Therapy to Joints, Balance Activities, Specific Head-Eye Exercises, Physical Exercises, ND-Guided Nutritional Modifications (Neuro-metabolic approach), Breathing Exercises, Sensory-motor Neural Integrator System.
+Care is very safe, closely monitored, and often fun!

 TRADITIONAL CHIROPRACTIC CARE

 Chiropractic care is like building a house – certain things have to happen in a particular order in order for everything to stand strong and work correctly.
 When building a house, if you tried to put up your walls before you had a solid foundation, your walls would be weak and eventually collapse.
 If you tried to put on your roof before the walls were ready, you would run into the same problem.
 The same is true for your body.
 Your body has to go through a particular plan of care in order to repair itself correctly and fully.
 There are three general phases of chiropractic care…

 PHASE 1: RELIEF CARE